CharaChorder/docs/docs/CharaChorder One.rst

 .. note::
-   General consensus amongst the community is that, while not perfect, the letter arrangement of the default layout is good enough that further mondifications would provide very little benefit considering 500+ WPM have been reached in peak conditions.
+   General consensus amongst the community is that, while not perfect, the letter arrangement of the default layout is good enough that further modifications would provide very little benefit considering 500+ WPM have been reached in peak conditions.

    **Most commonly only special character and number placement is changed**, for example to benefit coding.